Nebraska City, Nebraska

 The average humidity across the state is 66%.
 The highest monthly average humidity rating is 74% in the month of December.
 The average temperature in the summer rises to around 72F.
 Over the summer months the average high temperature peaks at around 92F during the month of July.
 The average low summer temperature is around 49F in the month of June.
 During the winter, the average temperature in Nebraska drops to around 72F.
 The average high winter temperature is around 47F in the month of February.
 The average low temperature during the winter drops to around 6F in the month of January.
 On average, Nebraska has an air quality index rating of around 31.5 AQI.
 The highest seasonal air quality index rating occurs in the month of August with a rating of 40.9 AQI.
 The average amount of precipitation peaks during the month of May at around 5.31 inches.
 The average monthly precipitation for the state of Nebraska is around 2.10 inches.
 While residents of Nebraska mostly enjoy pleasant conditions, it’s important to be aware of inclement weather as well, which in Nebraska can include tornadoes, floods, and and earthquakes (high).

 Wildlife to be found in Nebraska

 The state of Nebraska has a diverse array of plant and animal life.
-Local plant life can consist of sunflower, tallgrass prairie, yellow (ponderosa) pine, and goldenrod.
-While venturing throughout the state, you might see animals such as the pronghorn sheep, the pronghorns, the white-tailed deer, or the whooping cranes.
+Local plant life can consist of big bluestem, wild rose, tallgrass prairie, and petunias.
+While venturing throughout the state, you might see animals such as the peregrine falcons, the sandhill cranes, the bald eagles, or the pronghorn sheep.
 The state animal of Nebraska is the the white-tailed deer.